officialyenum/CS50/README.md

 CS50
 ========

 Hello, world!
-This is CS50's Introduction to Computer Science Solutions.
+This is My CS50's Introduction to Computer Science Solutions.

 Features
 --------